bdeweesevans/Projects/Threadrippers/README.md

 	6. It will then continue to flash until the update is complete.
 When complete, the light will turn off.
 3. Enable bifurcation within the BIOS.
 	1. Enter bios.
-	2. Navigate to bifurcation settings by folloeing this UI path: `Advanced > Onboard Devices Configuration`.
+	2. Navigate to bifurcation settings by following this UI path: `Advanced > Onboard Devices Configuration`.
 	3. Set slots `PCIEX16(G5)_1` and `PCIEX16(G5)_3` to `PCIE RAID MODE`.
 	4. Save and exit the BIOS.
 4. Install the OS.